Leonard Maltin: Early writings

+1982–2012: Entertainment Tonight

 Starting on May 29, 1982, Maltin was the film reviewer on the syndicated television series Entertainment Tonight for 30 years.
-He praised the Tournee of Animation on the show at one point.
+He praised the Tournee of Animation (alongside the Los Angeles International Animation Celebration) on the show at one point or another.
 He also appeared on the Starz cable network, and hosted his own syndicated radio program, Leonard Maltin on Video, as well as the syndicated TV show Hot Ticket with Boston film critic Joyce Kulhawik (originally E! personality and game show host Todd Newton).
 Maltin also hosted a television show called Secret's Out on ReelzChannel network.
 He also spearheaded the creation of the Walt Disney Treasures collectible DVD line in 2001, and continued to provide creative input and host the various sets.

 During the 1980s and 1990s, Maltin served on the advisory board of the National Student Film Institute.
 In the mid-1990s, Maltin became the president of the Los Angeles Film Critics Association and is on the advisory board of the Hollywood Entertainment Museum.
 For nearly a decade, Maltin was also on the faculty of the New School for Social Research in New York City.
 As of 2018, Maltin teaches in the School of Cinematic Arts at the University of Southern California.
+In 1990, he took a look at the MGM years of The Three Stooges in a film called The Lost Stooges, available on a made-to-order DVD through the Warner Archive Collection.
+Maltin left Entertainment Tonight in 2010.
+His final appearance on the show as a regular correspondent was on July 19, 2010.
+However he appeared on Entertainment Tonight having lunch with the Oscar nominees in 2012.